I haven’t got to test and prove that it works but, here it goes:

 - The

-app on both devices). - The photos should sync when both devices are in the same network, but the storage of the Old Pixel Phone will be occupied hence periodically click on the
+syncthingdaemon should be running on both devices perpetually.
+(Disable Battery Optimizations for thesyncthingapp on both devices). - The photos should sync when both devices are in the same network, but the storage of the Old Pixel Phone will be occupied hence periodically click on the

-option in google photos on the Old Pixel Phone to prevent filling up the space and stopping the sync. - Enjoy unlimited photos and video storage.
+free up space on this deviceoption in google photos on the Old Pixel Phone to prevent filling up the space and stopping the sync. - Enjoy unlimited photos and video storage.

 Settings for Device in Syncthing